 - Pack of 250 g of light pink marzipan (250 g or 8.75 oz).
 Or use

-Wilton Icing Colors 1 Oz: Rose Petal and Niederegger White Marzipan Loaf, 2.6-Ounce Package (Pack of 4).
-You’ll also need a large knife to cut the cake into layers, a tooth pick to make pig eyes, a ribbon to hold the Kit kats together and a cake presentation tray.
+Wilton Icing Colors 1 Oz: Rose and Niederegger White Marzipan Loaf.
+You’ll also need a large knife to cut the cake into layers, a tooth pick to make pig eyes, a ribbon to hold the Kit Kats together and a cake presentation tray.

 - Prepare the pigs ahead of time.
 Roll the marzipan with your hands to create the shapes.
 The various shapes that you’ll need are displayed in the image.